 Critical elements are crucial to the development of technology in modern society.

-We are using Museum collections to investigate the distribution of critical elements in rocks, developing strategies for the sustainable use of Earth's natural resources.
-Find out about our projects below.
+We are using Museum collections and a focused research programme to develop strategies for the sustainable use of Earth's natural resources.